The Impact of Equity In Local Government

 Why Is Equity In Local Government Important?

-Any elected official’s goal should be to make all citizens feel equally serviced and protected.
+Any elected official’s goal should be to make all citizens feel equally serviced and protected through government services and municipal services.
 Yet in many instances, the data shows that the most commonly vulnerable groups don’t get equal treatment in the quality of government services, local infrastructure, and beyond in their neighborhood.
 As a result, local leadership needs to allocate time and resources to ensure that all groups, especially those that have been previously underserved, receive proper treatment from all government departments in their community.

 Inequity begins as seemingly small instances that, when compounded together, result in frustrating, harmful and potentially dangerous situations for the overlooked members of the community.
 Read on for some ways that inequity can impact your community-members, as well as how equity can be improved by your local government: